 How to Make Strawberry Rhubarb Jam

-This jam is quite simple to make.
+This jam is quite simple to make in 30 minutes or less.
 You could probably just throw all the ingredients in a pot, but I like to add them in stages for the best results.

 Maple-Sweetened: Low-Sugar Strawberry Rhubarb Jam